 Hi there!
 Splaitor is a new but fast-growing publication, and we would be happy if you decide to contribute to our website.
 However, there are some things we should clarify.

-First of all, I kindly ask not to send promotional articles (any story that promotes service, product, or business) as a contribution.
-However, you’re always welcome to send them as sponsored content to email@example.com (you can also learn more to explore our marketing solutions).
+First of all, I kindly ask you not to send promotional articles (any story that promotes service, product, or business) as a contribution.
+However, you’re always welcome to send them as sponsored content to firstname.lastname@example.org (you can also learn more to explore our marketing solutions).

 After we clarified this point, here’s how you can write for us.

 There are three ways you can write for Splaitor: become a staff writer, become a freelance writer, or become a contributor.

 We’re always looking for freelance authors for any area we’re covering.
 If you want to become a freelance author regularly, our editors will provide you with ideas about what to post.
 However, you’re always free to offer your ideas, and if they match our editorial policy, they will also be accepted.

 Freelancers may write articles like guides, how-to’s, commentary, analytical reports, and general-interest stories.

 Our best advice to understand whether being a freelance author is for you – read our site.
 That will give you an understanding of what stories we’re posting and will help you to understand whether that corresponds with your writing style.